Head Circumference Percentile Calculator

 25-50 percentiles.
 The pediatrician would say that as long as she follows the same percentile line and doesn't experience a significant shift, she's developing correctly.

 Why do we use child growth charts?

 This growth chart calculator gives you your results in percentiles.
-It is meant to compare your child's height, weight, BMI, and head size with that of their peers (of exactly the same age).
+It is meant to compare your child's height, weight, BMI (estimated with BMI percentile calculator), and head size with that of their peers (of exactly the same age).
 They were developed using data from thousands of children, with their growth after monitored.
 Now the data serves as an early indicator of a medical problem.